roger-castaldo/MQContract/Core/Readme.md

 ##### Summary

-Thrown from a Resiliant Contract Connection when at attempt to create a policy is made but there is not any valid arguments
+Thrown from a Resiliant Contract Connection when an attempt to create a policy is made but there is not any valid arguments

 <a name='T-MQContract-InvalidQueryResponseMessageReceivedException'></a>
 ## InvalidQueryResponseMessageReceivedException `type`